 This is a simple shrimp recipe that will give you crispy fried shrimp every time.

 Top Tip – I use a slotted spoon to turn the shrimp.
-Works well with jumbo shrimp or if you are doing southern fried shrimp.
+It works well with jumbo shrimp or if you are doing southern fried shrimp.

 Some folks will also lightly flour before cooking.
-If you do I suggest using a seasoned flour.
+If you do, I suggest using seasoned flour.